shsachdev/ls101/README.md

-This repo hosts all my work for the LS101 course.
+This repository hosts all my work for the LS101 course.